axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 * persist tracking data (GPSFixStore)
 * load stored tracked smartphone race (Panel in Admin Console, RaceLogConnector, only present such races with the necessary data in the racelog, and allow user to select whole leaderboard to restore)
 * mapping devices to marks
-* generic method for registering listener for NMEA sentence types (e.g. to then process wind) -> move servlet for recieving NMEA out of smartphoneadapter
+* generic method for registering listener for NMEA sentence types (e.g. to then process wind) -> move servlet for receiving NMEA out of smartphoneadapter
 * accepting / removing competitors
  * for this we first need racelog replication back to all clients
  * also, not everybody should be able to do this -> see user management